 Surface runoff is the difference between total precipitation and total losses with losses attributed to initial abstraction, infiltration, evaporation, and groundwater and surface water storage.
-10-day duration storms represent typical spring runoff events where most of the runoff is due to spring snow melt.
+10-day duration storms represent typical spring runoff events where most of the runoff is due to spring snowmelt.
 Initial abstraction and constant loss rates were set to zero, because the ground is assumed to be fully saturated and frost still in the ground.

 The SCS (Soil Conservation Science) Curve Number method used the 24-hour duration storm events to represent typical summer storms.
-The Retention Site C HEC-HMS model uses curve numbers ranging from 64.3 to 83.7 for 24-hour events, and the mean curve number across all subbasins is 74.7.
+The Retention Site A HEC-HMS model uses curve numbers ranging from 64.3 to 83.7 for 24-hour events, and the mean curve number across all subbasins is 74.7.
+The drainage area for Retention Site A has a curve number of 77.
 Factors affecting curve number values include hydrologic soil group, hydrologic condition and antecedent moisture condition, land cover, and cropping practice (Gupta, 2008).
 The 10-day duration storm event curve numbers for the modeled subbasins were adjusted per TR-60.